ssv445/JS-Rendering-Proxy-Docker/README.md

   - Returns fully rendered HTML after JavaScript execution
   - Requires no modifications to existing crawler logic
   - Handles client-side rendering transparently
+  - Does not follow redirects
+  - Returns all the HTTP errors as it is
+  - Blocks CSS and media.

 ## Features